nsidc/earthaccess/docs/contributing/releasing.md

    ```

    Add, commit, and push the files changed by `bump-my-version`.

+   !!! note

+       The files managed by `bump-my-version` are configured in `pyproject.toml`.

 1. Push a tag on the new commit containing the version number, prefixed with `v`, e.g.
    `v1.3.0`.